Last Updated on by

 Oboz Footwear has quite the selection of different hiking boots but one of their long-time favorites is the Bridger Mid Waterproof, also sold from retailers as the Bridger BDry Hiking Boots.
 This boot has gained hundreds of positive reviews across Oboz’s and retailer’s websites.
 The BDry Hiking Boots have also been named ‘Best for Backing’ by Men’s Journal and ‘All-Purpose Champ’ by Backpacker.

 Just as many seasoned hikers remember their first pair of “real” hiking boots, they probably also remember how uncomfortable these leather boots were at first.
-The Oboz Bridger is really the leather hiking boot you’ve always wanted, coupled with a classy look and high-tech touches for added comfort and durability.
+The Oboz Bridger is really the leather hiking boot with wide toe box you’ve always wanted, coupled with a classy look and high-tech touches for added comfort and durability that prevent blisters.

 The main design features of the Bridger BDry Boots include –